US STOCKS-Wall Street supported by rise in cyclical stocks | Business

+Seven of the 11 major S&P sectors rose, with financials , energy, industrials and materials jumping more than 1%.
+The S&P 1500 airlines index also soared 3.8%.

-The S&P 500 technology and communication services sectors, housing high-value growth stocks, were among the smallest gainers in early trading, while financials, industrials, energy and materials rose more than 1%.
-Microsoft Corp, Facebook Inc and Netflix Inc fell between 0.5% and 1.0%, sticking to a trend seen for most parts of the week.
+Stay-at-home winners Microsoft Corp, Facebook Inc and Netflix Inc fell between 0.4% and 2.3%, sticking to a trend seen for most parts of the week.
+"Market sentiment is relatively positive and optimistic about the outlook for 2021," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance in Charlotte, North Carolina.

+"You see the cyclical trade in terms of the types of companies that will do better as the economy continues to improve, and as vaccines continue to be distributed across the country."
+Strong earnings, progress in vaccination roll-outs and hopes of a $1.9 trillion federal stimulus package helped U.S. stock indexes hit record highs at the start of the week.

+However, the benchmark S&P 500 and the tech-heavy Nasdaq were tracking their first weekly declines this month, as concerns over higher stock market valuations and rising inflation going forward have led to fears of a short-term pullback in equities.
+BofA expects a more than 10% pullback in stocks, which are trading at more than 22 times 12-month forward earnings, the most expensive since the dotcom bubble of the late 1990s.

 "What we saw (this week) represents a market that is tired and may not do very much.
 So we are headed for some sort of a pullback, but I don't think we're there just yet," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
-"Investors are not really pulling out of the market, but they are becoming more cautious.
-It already has factored in another good positive earnings season."

-The benchmark S&P 500 and the tech-heavy Nasdaq were tracking their first weekly declines this month, as concerns over higher stock market valuations and a potential snag in inoculation efforts have led to fears of a short-term pullback in equities.
-BofA expects a more than 10% pullback in stocks, which are trading at more than 22 times 12-month forward earnings, the most expensive since the dotcom bubble of the late 1990s.

-Strong earnings, progress in vaccination roll-outs and hopes of a $1.9 trillion federal stimulus package helped U.S. stock indexes hit record highs at the start of the week.
-Meanwhile, data showed IHS Markit's flash U.S. manufacturing PMI dropped to 58.5 in the first half of this month, hurt by a global semiconductor chip shortage and extreme weather in large parts of the United States.
+Meanwhile, data showed IHS Markit's flash U.S. composite PMI, which tracks the manufacturing and services sectors, inched up to 58.8 in February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)